 The final version of your JP is due in electronic form by 3:00pm on the date the University sets as the deadline for junior independent work; this is typically the Tuesday one week before Dean's Date.
 The requirements when turning in your JP are somewhat detailed; please consult the section entitled Grading.
 The page on important dates gives a complete listing of dates and deadlines relevant to junior independent work.
 In case of any confusion about dates and deadlines, the page on important dates should be regarded as authoritative.

 A committee of several faculty in Physics oversees all the junior papers.
-In fall 2020, the committee members are Professor(s) Peter Meyers (chair), Robert Austin and Andrei Bernevig.
+In spring 2021, the committee members are Professor(s) David Huse (chair), Curtis Callan and Sanfeng Wu.
 The junior committee is assisted by Karen Kelly, the Undergraduate Administrator.
 The committee meets with the juniors at the beginning of the academic year to outline what is expected and to help them get started on choosing advisers and topics.
 The committee may establish milestones during the semester in addition to the ones indicated on this webpage; any such additional milestones will be announced to all juniors via e-mail and clearly indicated on the important dates page.
 For general questions about JPs, please contact the chair of the junior committee.

 Choice of JP topics and advisers is wide open, subject to the following rules:

 - Your topic must involve physics.

 - Your adviser and second reader must each have a full-time faculty appointment at Princeton University, and at least one of them must have their primary appointment in the Physics Department.